danilodelucio/NukeDiffusion/README.md

 > _**SD** and **SDXL** models were pretrained with different resolutions, and they have different pipelines to produce your image._<br>
 > _If you provide a **Checkpoint** with the wrong **SD Model**, the **NukeDiffusion Terminal** will close automatically._

+- `CUDA`: generate the images using the GPU (graphics card) if it is available on your machine.;

 - `Positive Prompt`: type everything __you want__ to be generated in your image;

 - `Negative Prompt`: type everything __you do not want__ to be generated in your image;